 The Debian installer contains a kernel which is built to maximize the number of systems it runs on.
 IDE systems are also supported.

 2.5 Memory and Disk Space Requirements

-You must have at least 190MB of memory and 1160MB of hard disk space to perform a normal installation.
-Note that these are fairly minimal numbers.
-For more realistic figures, see Section 3.4.
+We recommend at least 512MB of memory and 4GB of hard disk space to perform an installation.
+For more detailed values, see Section 3.4.